 At Sight and Sound Reading we want to emphasize the importance of making sure your beginning reader has confidence.
 A confident reader loves to read!
 SO, if you want to have a student who loves to read, you need to build reading confidence.
-If you have a struggling reader, we suggest giving our Free learn to read program.
+If you have a struggling reader, we suggest giving our 25 Days to Reading Success a try!.
 In this program the students learn sight words, to help them learn to read.
 The students learn these words in context so that they can see that reading has meaning.
 This helps build their comprehension skills, and gets them excited about learning.
 Each day the students learn new words and before they know it, they are reading an entire page of words that they know!
 We always like to focus on what the student knows, instead of getting the students frustrated by what they do not know.
 We weave phonics into the lesson and then intensively introduce phonics around day 15.
 Before you know it, students are reading both phonetically and sight words easily.
 With our 25 Days to Reading Success program, a child will read at a 1st grade level in 25 days.
 All you need is 15 minutes a day for 25 days to have a confident reader who loves to read!

 Want to know a fun tip to help teach your child how to hold a pencil?